A lipoma is a harmless lump of fat under the skin. They can form anywhere on the body

 |Copyright © Nucleus Medical Media, Inc.|

-Lipomas are more common in people who are between 40 and 60 years of age.
+Lipomas are more common in people who are between ages 40 and 60 years.
 They also tend to run in families.

 Lipomas are soft lumps that may move when touched.
 They often do not cause problems unless they press on a nerve or have many blood vessels.